sandygudie/Whatsapp-clone/README.md

 ## Whatsapp-web-clone
-Built with React and Firebase.
+Built with React and Firebase and Material UI.

 - Only for Web view.